berkeley-udls/berkeley-udls.github.io/_speakers/maxwell.md

 homepage: https://maxwellchen.dev/
 ---

-Maxwell is a third-year undergraduate student studying Computer Science and Bioengineering.
+Maxwell is a fourth-year undergraduate student studying Computer Science and Bioengineering.